Moustachestache/webserv/README.md

 ![](https://i.imgur.com/IuhbEAr.png)
 > Gbricot, Yoshi and Odiachen posing after having finished Webserv.
-Groovy hot babes!
+Mjochum not pictured.

 # <i>introduction</i>
 "Webserv" is the penultimate group project for the common core of 42.